paketo-buildpacks/blog/content/posts/0041-spring-boot-performance.md

 * this post does not intend to be a benchmark article; I'm just gathering some memory / startup time metrics to give an idea
 * You don't need to specify `BP_JVM_VERSION=25` if you use an `.sdkmanrc` with `java=25-zulu`
 * I have disabled Spring Cloud bindings `BP_SPRING_CLOUD_BINDINGS_DISABLED=true` because it injects the [spring-cloud-bindings jar](https://github.com/spring-cloud/spring-cloud-bindings) that is only helpful if you deploy to a [Service Binding](https://servicebinding.io/#specification) aware Kubernetes environment - if you need it, I'd advise you to include it in your `pom.xml`
-* I'm always a little bit nervous comparing a `pack` build with a `./mvnw spring-boot:build-image` - the behaviour can be slightly different: using `pack` both the jar and the image will be built by Paketo Buildpacks (the `maven` build pack will be used); using the Spring Boot plugin, the jar will be built by your local machine (`maven` buildpack not used) - just something to keep in mind if you need special compilation options.
+* Always keep a mind a `pack` build and a `./mvnw spring-boot:build-image` build have a slightly different behaviour using `pack` both the jar and the image will be built by Paketo Buildpacks (the `maven` build pack will be used); using the Spring Boot plugin, the jar will be built by your local machine (`maven` buildpack not used) - that said if you `pack build -p path/to/jar` you will have the same result as using a `mvn` build.

-# Spring Boot performance options: Spring Boot extract layout, Spring AOT, CRaC, Native build and AOT Caching (previously known as CDS)
+## Spring Boot performance options: Spring Boot extract layout, Spring AOT, CRaC, Native build and AOT Caching (previously known as CDS)

-## Spring Boot extract
+### Spring Boot extract
 [Spring Boot extract was introduced with Spring Boot 3.3 in May 2024, although previous versions, not specific to CDS requirement, existed since Spring Boot 2.3 (2020)](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-3.3.0-M3-Release-Notes#cds-support), it extracts the Spring Boot jar content into a "plain jar" with regular MANIFEST.MF and classpath libs (no Spring Boot classloader)

 This deployment optimization does not have any drawbacks, so... use it and maybe in the future we'll make it the default!

-### What does it look like?
+#### What does it look like?

 A standard Spring Boot fat jar bundles everything: the Spring Boot classloader, all dependency jars nested inside `BOOT-INF/lib/`, and your application classes inside `BOOT-INF/classes/`: